pH-7/GoodJsCode/readme.md

 ## Import only what you need

 Have the good practice of importing only the functions/variables you need.
-This will prevent against function/variable conflicts, but also optimizing your code and only expose the needed functions.
+This will prevent against function/variable conflicts, but also optimizing your code/improving the code readability by only expose the needed functions.

 ### ❌ Importing everything